realhand-inc/data-transitter/README.md

 ### Main Demo: Head Rotation Sender

-This script is the primary demo for transmitting head rotation data from an XR headset to a remote Linux machine via ZMQ.
-It captures the headset's orientation, converts it to Euler angles, applies mapping and clamping, and sends the data.
+This script is the primary demo for transmitting head rotation data from an XR headset to remote machines via ZMQ.
+It captures the headset's orientation and converts it to Euler angles using a geometric approach that avoids gimbal lock issues.

 **Features:**
 -   Captures headset pose using `XrClient`.
--   Converts Quaternion to Euler angles (Roll, Pitch, Yaw).
+-   Converts Quaternion to Euler angles (Yaw, Pitch, Roll) using geometric look-at vector approach.
--   Maps coordinate systems:
-    -   `x2 = -pitch`
-    -   `y2 = roll`
-    -   `z2 = -yaw`
--   Clamps angles to safe limits:
-    -   X2: [-90, 90]
-    -   Y2: [-100, 100]
-    -   Z2: [-35, 35]
+-   Supports multiple network endpoints simultaneously.
 -   **Reset Functionality**:
-    -   Press the **'A' button** on the XR controller or the **'r' key** on the keyboard to reset the X2 axis (pitch) offset to the current position.
+    -   Press the **'A' button** on the XR controller or the **'r' key** on the keyboard to reset yaw offset to the current position.
--   Sends data in the format: `x2, y2, z2, timestamp`.
+-   Sends data in CSV format: `yaw, pitch, roll, timestamp`.

+#### Quaternion to Euler Angle Conversion

+The script converts VR headset quaternions to Euler angles using a geometric approach:

+**Pitch Calculation (Geometric Approach):**
+- Computes the look-at (forward) vector from the quaternion
+- Extracts the vertical component: `look_y = 2(yz - wx)`
+- Pitch angle: `pitch = -arcsin(look_y)`
+- **Key advantage:** Geometrically independent of yaw and roll
+- When you turn your head (yaw), the vertical component stays constant
+- When you tilt your head (roll), look direction doesn't change

+**Yaw and Roll Calculation (Standard):**
+- Yaw: Extracted using `arctan2` for full -180° to 180° range
+- Roll: Extracted using `arcsin` for -90° to 90° range

+**Angle Ranges:**
+- Yaw: -180° to 180° (full rotation)
+- Pitch: -90° to 90° (up/down)
+- Roll: -90° to 90° (tilt)

+**Why This Approach:**
+Traditional Euler angle extraction can suffer from coupling at extreme yaw angles (±90°), where pitch readings become dependent on roll.
+The geometric look-at vector approach eliminates this coupling by deriving pitch from a component that's inherently independent of horizontal rotation (yaw) and head tilt (roll).

+**Coordinate System:**
+- Y-axis: Vertical (up)
+- Z-axis: Forward
+- X-axis: Right
+- Right-handed coordinate system

 **Usage:**

-1.  **Configure IP Address:**
+1.  **Configure Endpoints:**
-    Open `scripts/RH/test_head_rotation_sender.py` and update the `LINUX_IP` variable to match your receiver's IP address.
+    Open `scripts/RH/test_head_rotation_sender.py` and update the `TARGET_ENDPOINTS` list to match your receiver addresses.
     ```python
-    # Server address
-    LINUX_IP = "192.168.1.56"  # <--- Update this
+    # List of target endpoints (IP, PORT)
-    PORT = 5555
+    TARGET_ENDPOINTS = [
+        ("192.168.1.56", 5555),
+        ("127.0.0.1", 8080),
+    ]
     ```

 2.  **Run the script:**